danielsaidi/website_danielsaidi/collections/_posts/2020/2020-01-05-create-an-spm-package-for-swiftui.md

 ---
 title: Create an SPM Package for SwiftUI
 date:  2020-01-05 12:00:00 +0100
-tags:  spm swiftui
+tags:  article spm swift swiftui
 icon:  swift
 ---

 In this post, we'll create a package for the Swift Package Manager.
 The result will be a package that adds more gestures to SwiftUI.
-You can find the finished package [here][Project].

-I will evolve the package with support for CocoaPods, Carthage, Fastlane and Bitrise etc. in upcoming posts.
-At the end of this post, we'll have a fully functional package, but it will lack some features that every decent open source project should have.
+At the end of this post, we'll have a fully functional package, but it will lack some features that an open-source project should have, such as support for CocoaPods, Carthage, Fastlane, Bitrise etc.

-## Updates

-Since this post was written, I have discontinued the SwiftUIGestures repo and moved those parts into my [SwiftUIKit][Project] repo.
-I will still call the package SwiftUIGestures in this post.

 ## Background

 I have [several open source projects][GitHub] and was very excited when Apple last WWDC announced that SPM was coming to iOS.
 [CocoaPods][CocoaPods] and [Carthage][Carthage] are great dependency managers, but have problems that SPM has the potential to solve, since it's integrated into Xcode.

 As this is written, SPM is young and has some childhood problems.
-As your package evolves and you add features like demo projects, support for 3rd party dependency managers, CI integrations etc. you may run into some problems.
+As your package evolves and you add a demo project, support for 3rd party dependency managers, CI integrations etc. you may run into some problems.

 Therefore, let's focus on the most essential features in this post.
 Let's save these problems for later, and take them on as we add more features to the package.